Skip to main content

 Attendance, Belonging & Engagement

-Every Day Matters logo with an orange pencil with black text that reads "School + You = Success" September is Attendance Awareness Month!
+Every Day Matters logo with an orange pencil with black text that reads "School + You = Success" Start the year with strong attendance practices!

-Governor Kotek has proclaimed September as Attendance Awareness month in Oregon.
+Governor Kotek proclaimed September as Attendance Awareness month in Oregon.
 Read all about it in the Governor's Office Newsroom.
-Use this month to set up structures and practices that support student belonging and engagement all year long!
+Continue building on September's strategies to design structures and practices that support student belonging and engagement all year long!

 Every Day Matters and Attendance SupportsA venn diagram with four circles: the top circle has an outline of an apple with text